SilkRose/Pony/stories/deternal/deternal.md

 Twilight frowned.
 "You've already done so much for me over the years.
 I couldn't ask you for a dress.
 I'm sorry to say it, but I can't do anything for the pain.
 The doctors have given you all the medicine they can."

 Rarity lowered her head.
 "Oh, alright, darling."
-[OR HUNG HER HEAD, OR BOWED HER HEAD]

 Pinkie stepped to Rarity and hugged her.
 "It'll be alright, Rarity.
 We're here for you.
 We love you, and we'll do everything we can to help you feel better."